About the Photographers and Videographers

 Sage Brown Sage is a professional photographer and valuable ONDA volunteer, hiking countless miles surveying mammals and capturing the beauty of the Oregon Desert.
 An avid fly-fisherman, Sage longs to be out of the city, immersed in “fresh air and a wide open landscape.”
 You will find his photography published by Keen, Lands End, and the Western Rivers Conservancy.
 See more: http://sagebrown.com

-Bruce Couch.
-In the mid-1970s Bruce discovered photography as a theatrical lighting designer/technician where he bought a camera for his lighting design portfolio.
-Not long after, he abandoned theatrical dreams and pursued photography full time.
-For over a decade Bruce worked as a commercial photographer in the San Francisco Bay Area.
-After the commercial photographer stint, he abandoned photography in 1992 and started a design firm specializing in high visibility, large corporate event presentations.
+Bruce Couch In the mid-1970s Bruce discovered photography as a theatrical lighting designer/technician where he bought a camera for his lighting design portfolio.
+Not long after, he abandoned theatrical dreams and pursued photography full time, working as a commercial photographer in the Bay Area for over a decade.
+After this stint, he abandoned photography in 1992 and started a design firm specializing in large corporate event presentations.
 In 2009 he bought his first digital camera and discovered the joy of photography without a client.
-Currently in Bend, Oregon, he spends considerable time in Eastern Oregon deserts and rivers, doing photography and fly-fishing.
-See more: https://www.flickr.com/photos/bodiegroup/
+Currently in Bend, Oregon, he sold his company in 2023, and now spends considerable time in Eastern Oregon deserts and rivers, doing photography and fly-fishing.
+Recently he took a position working for Habitat for Humanity.
+See more: www.brucecouch.com

 Devin Dahlgren Devin creates photographs of the magical places in the Pacific Northwest and beyond with the hope that these photographs will communicate to the viewer that no matter how many challenges our world currently faces, it’s still an amazingly beautiful and majestic place.
 See more: www.devindahlgren.com